+This is not a destination where you want to forget your swimsuit!
 When it comes to bringing your bathing suit, swim shirt, swim trunk, or a rash guard: Yes, more than one!

 If you can, bring a set for each day of vacation.
 Otherwise, bring two so you can rotate daily.
 Hand wash the previous day’s swimsuit and hang it to dry.

 You will use your swimsuits more than you think.
 On the Hawaiian island, people spend a lot of time outdoors in activities in or near the water.

 An essential are tank tops, especially loose-fitting, lightweight styles like this v-neck tunic or a resort casual tank.
 The island breeze will find its way under the shirt, cooling you quicker.